-We focused on the last 45 days of data and did a quality control Individuals test assuming that each day was an independent sample of atmospheric pressure (see Figure 13).
+Before we found FMI altering maximum pressure ranges, we focused on the last 45 sols of data and did a Quality Control Individuals Test assuming that each sol was an independent sample of atmospheric pressure (see Figure 13).
 The upper and lower control limits (UCL and LCL) encompass all data points except for the 44th point which occurred on Aug 21.
 The standard deviation of this process is 13.7 so that UCL here represents a 3-sigma distance above the 859.1 mean value.
 Data points within 3-sigma of their mean are considered to be under control and exhibiting normal variation.
 Any data point exceeding 3-sigma is cause for concern.
 On a production line, quality control inspectors would be required to explain what went wrong with either the process settings or production line tools.
 In practice, 3-sigma exceptions are anticipated no more than 6.7 times per hundred measurements while 6-sigma exceptions should occur no more than 3.4 times per million observations.
 Really large sigma values, should be very, very rare.
 The Sol 370 measured value of 1149 Pascal is huge, just over 21-sigma from the mean value.